wakatara/harsh/README.md

 # Harsh Taskmaster

 ## Usage

 Harsh is a minimalist habit tracking command line tool for tracking and examining your habits.

-It is inspired by (read: a ~~rip off~~ port of) blinary's habitctl and is designed to have simple, contained (eg. one year) habit tracking files that are human readable and comprehensible and easily edited in a text editor.
+It's inspired by and a GoLang riff on blinary's habitctl in Rust. and is designed to have simple, contained (eg. one year) habit tracking files that are human readable and comprehensible and easily edited in a text editor.
 It is much simpler, more understandable, and more portable than either commercial application and I found it much easier to manage than emacs native org-mode habit tracking.
 It incorporates a few features I wrote in harsh that were not incorporated into harsh such as skips and warns and a few other goodies.

 It is quick and gets out of your way.
 I personally have it residing in a tmux tab that I refer to and track against most days as a tick off list.